-- 18.42 The proposal seeks to provide a contribution to improve the pedestrian facilities at the Worple Road junction. - 18.43 A junction improvement is sought for the junction at Worple Road and Chalk Lane.
-This is shown on the drawings within the Technical Note, dated 5 February 2020. - 18.44 There is no specific bus stop improvements detailed within the application documentation, but, it is understood that the applicant is willing to secure this.
+- 18.42 The proposal seeks to provide a contribution to improve the pedestrian facilities at the Worple Road junction. - 18.43 A junction improvement is sought for the junction at Worple Road and Chalk Lane. - 18.44 There is no specific bus stop improvements detailed within the application documentation, but, it is understood that the Applicant is willing to secure this.
 This would be subject to a scheme to be agreed with Surrey Passenger Transport Services and a financial contribution secured within a S106, should planning permission be granted.